timdavidlee/everything-but-the-ml/README.md

 # Everything But the Machine Learning

+This site was inspired by linkedin's [school of sre](https://linkedin.github.io/school-of-sre/)

 ### School of Machine Learning Engineering

-This is an entry-level course designed to equip new `machine learning engineers` and `data scientists` with all the supporting non-ml tech skills to do technical jobs effectively.
+This is an entry-level course designed to equip new `machine learning engineers` and `data scientists` with all the **supporting non-ml tech skills** to do technical jobs effectively.
 Too many a `data-science` contributer has flailed about trying to get into a server, or struggled at simple shell commands to peek into text files.

 ### The goal:

+Your machine models should not be blocked because you don't know how to copy your files, where to put things, or where to get data!

 - **YES**:
     - getting around file systems + moving stuff